Skip to main content

 5. Avoid changing Editor delay settings during a live broadcast.
 If needed, stop the output stream first to prevent time shifts in the video.

-6. Real-time captions appears in 0, 1, 2, or 3 minutes, depending on whether you're using closed captions, open captions, or a data feed. in Data Feed mode, when using 0 delay, captions will not show in the Editor.
+6. Real-time captions appear in 1, 2.5, 10, 60, 120, or 180 seconds delay, depending on whether you're using Closed captions, Open captions, Subtitles (Web), or Player integration.
+When selecting 1, 2.5, or 10 seconds of delay, captions will not show in the Editor.
+Learn more about delays.

 7. Do not exceed 8 hours per captioning session.
 For longer events, stop the captioning service for 1 minute and restart it while keeping the stream live.